DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

         - Allows up to 16 million virtual networks (VLAN limit is 4096)
         - VXLAN can be used as a means to implement microsegmentation without limiting segments to local entities only
         - Defined in RFC 7348
-    - **Encapsulation:**
+    - ❄️**Encapsulation:**
         - the OSI model represents a protocol stack, or a layered collection of multiple protocols, and communication between protocol layers occurs via encapsulation and deencapsulation (defined above)
-    - **Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
+    - ❄️**Software-defined wide area network (SD-WAN)**: an evolution of SDN that can be used to manage the connectivity and control services between distant data centers, remote locations, and cloud services over WAN links; put another way, SDN-WAN is an extension of SDN practices to connect entities spread across the internet, supporing WAN architecture; espcially related to cloud migration
         - The network uses predefined rules to optimize performance.
         - The network conducts continuous monitoring to support better performance.
         - The network uses self-learning techniques to respond to changes in the network.